Africa from A to Z: Fast facts on the 55 states | Brand South Africa

 HERITAGE

-- Born in Cape Verde: Luís Nani, a professional footballer who plays for Sporting CP, on loan from Manchester United, and for the Portugal national team.
+► Born in Cape Verde: Luís Nani, a professional footballer who plays for Portugal’s national team.

-- World Heritage Site: Cidade Velha, built in the 1460s as the first European town in the tropics.
-The founding of the town marked a decisive step in Europe’s colonial expansion towards Africa.
+► World Heritage Site: Cidade Velha, built in the 1460s as the first European town in the tropics.
+The founding of the town marked a decisive step in Europe’s colonisation of Africa.

 CAMEROON